fabiuslongo/ad-caspar/README.md

 eShell: main >
 ```
 The value inside the belief WAIT represents the maximum duration of each session in seconds.
 It can be changed by modifying the value
-of the variable WAIT_TIME (section AGENT) in config.ini.
+of the variable WAIT_TIME (AGENT Section) in config.ini.
 The two layers of the Clauses KB (respectively High KB and Low KB) can be inspected with the following commands:

 ```sh
 eShell: main > hkb()